4 Pillars of Design – Part 2

 Interaction

-Below image indicates how “Interaction” happens with the system:
+The below image indicates how “Interaction” happens with the system:

 The design solution should be easily recognizable and actionable.
 A user should not get confused while interacting with the design.

-For example, A checkout button should look like a button, and a label should say that once you hit the button with mouse or tap on it, it will take you to the checkout process.
+For example, A checkout button should look like a button, and a label should say that once you hit the button with a mouse or tap on it, it will take you to the checkout process.

-In above image, both buttons will take users to the checkout process, but 1st button is confusing.
+In the above image, both buttons will take users to the checkout process, but 1st button is confusing.
 A user will not know where he will be re-directed to after tapping/clicking the same.
-Also, there will no clear indication that how many steps are left to reach Checkout and place the order.
+Also, there will be no clear indication of how many steps are left to reach Checkout and place the order.
 So we can just simplify it by using the correct label and reducing the cognitive load on users.

 It also requires keeping consistency in your action items.
 For example:

-It concludes that What Interaction design is, how it works & why it is important?
+It concludes that What Interaction design is, how it works & why it is important.
 Let’s deep dive into understanding the factors that impact Interaction.

-Factors that influence Interaction:
+Factors that influence Interaction

 1. Interface